-Figure 5-5 shows the differences between the modelled 1993 event and the recorded points.
+Figure 5-6 shows the differences between the modelled 1993 event and the recorded points.
 In this figure it is evident that some of the comparisons between the recorded and modelled points are in direct conflict with the model under and over predicting the peak levels in similar areas.
 This shows that there is some variability in the recorded data that cannot be resolved and the use of the statistical approach to determine the calibration is the most appropriate method for measuring the calibration.
 The approach adopted at calibrating the event shows that the peak flood levels are largely well matched.

-Figure 5-5 Difference plot of the calibrated points for the 1993 event at Euroa
+Figure 5-6 Difference plot of the calibrated points for the 1993 event at Euroa (modelled less the recorded 1993 flood heights)

 Overall the 1993 event was well represented across the floodplain.
 Also obtained from the Goulburn Broken CMA was an image captured during the peak of the 1993 event.
-This image has been overlayed with the flood extent from the calibrated TUFLOW model in Figure 5-6.
+This image has been overlayed with the flood extent from the calibrated TUFLOW model in Figure 5-7.
 Although it is hard to discern the exact flood extent from the aerial image is it clear that the model is reproducing similar extents.

-Figure 5-6 Modelled 1993 extent overlayed on the peak flood image
+Figure 5-7 Modelled 1993 extent overlayed on the peak flood image